whiletruelearn/morpheus/CONTRIBUTING.md

 1. Setup a virtual environment.
 2. Install the requirements in `requirements.txt`
 3. Entry point is `run.sh` for the streamlit app.
-4. Run tests using `pytest test\*` from the root directory to run the tests.
+It will build the library, run the tests against it and bring up the streamlit app.